 AARATHI KRISHNAN

 She is an experienced international aid expert, with almost two decades working directly in fragile, crisis contexts, as well as working with senior decision makers across governments, the UN system and international organizations on all aspects of risk intelligence, foresight, strategy, and governance.
-She has rigorously pursued both academic and applied practice in risk, governance, ethics and decision-making.
+Her work has always pushed the boundaries of what is possible, and her published work is known to be standard setting - and incorporated in the pedagogy of the United Nations System Staff College (UNSSC), International Committee of the Red Cross Red Crescent (ICRC), United Nations Development Program (UNDP), Brandeis University and Cornell Tech.

 Aarathi is widely known, and trusted in the multilateral, humanitarian and academic space.
 She has been published widely, and is a sought after expert public speaker.
 Her TED talk has been viewed more than 1.6 million times by TED viewers and translated into five different languages beyond English.
-Her work has always pushed the boundaries of what is possible, and her published work is known to be standard setting - and incorporated in the pedagogy of the United Nations System Staff College (UNSSC), International Committee of the Red Cross Red Crescent (ICRC), United Nations Development Program (UNDP), and Cornell University.
 She has been featured by Fast Company, The Saturday Paper Australia, ABC Radio Australia, the Centre for Strategic and International Studies amongst many others.
 Aarathi has advised governments from Bhutan, Maldives, Cambodia, Botswana, and many more.
 She is a trusted advisor for philanthropic organizations and think tanks, including the World Economic Forum.

 Speech topics